The Australian Capital Territory (ACT) is known for its diversity as it accommodates many international and interstate residents.

 3. Living in the Australian Capital Territory

-The capital city of the ACT, Canberra, is a liveable and friendly city that is surrounded by the mountains, creeks, and rivers.
-As home to Australia’s public service and as the seat of government, it boasts the cultural variety and sophistication of metropolitan cities, but with a more gentler pace.
+The capital city of the ACT, Canberra, is a liveable and friendly city that is surrounded by mountains, creeks, and rivers.
+As home to Australia's public service and the seat of government, it boasts the cultural variety and sophistication of metropolitan cities but with a gentler pace.

-Canberra features peaceful surroundings of Lake Burley Griffin and various sporting clubs.
+Canberra features the peaceful surroundings of Lake Burley Griffin and various sporting clubs.
 These spots have become popular amongst students to enjoy a day out.
-The nightlife of the city is not as lively as in Melbourne or Sydney, but there are many live music venues, nightclubs, and bars to spend the night with friends.
+The city's nightlife is less lively than in Melbourne or Sydney, but there are many live music venues, nightclubs, and bars to spend the night with friends.

-Annual events like the Summernats car show, Floriade, the National Folk Festival, and Groovin’ the Moo draws visitors from all around Australia.
-If you are shopping under a budget, then you can try factory outlets or produce markets located in Fyshwick - here you can find everything from clothes to homeware and gourmet food.
+Annual events like the Summernats car show, Floriade, the National Folk Festival, and Groovin' the Moo draws visitors from all around Australia.
+If you are shopping under a budget, you can try factory outlets or produce markets in Fyshwick - here.
+You can find everything from clothes to homeware and gourmet food.

-International students in Canberra enjoy a balanced education with lots of opportunities in sporting, cultural and intellectual development.
+International students in Canberra enjoy a balanced education with many opportunities for sporting, cultural and intellectual development.
 Students from all over the world are welcome in this safe, friendly and multicultural city.

 Useful Topics to Explore: